refractionPOINT/lce_doc/docs/outputs.md

 Sensor ---> LCC (All Streams) ---> Amazon S3 ---> ( Splunk | ELK )
 ```

-Bulk events are uploaded to Amazon S3 for archival while alerts and auditing events are sent in real-time to Splunk via Syslog.
+Bulk events are uploaded to Amazon S3 for archiving, while alerts and auditing events are sent in real-time to Splunk via Syslog.
-This has the added benefit of reducing Splunk license cost while keeping the raw events available for analysis at a cheaper cost.
+This has the added benefit of reducing Splunk license cost while keeping the raw events available for analysis at a lower cost.
 ```
 Sensor ---> LCC (Event Stream) ---> Amazon S3
        +--> LCC (Alert+Audit Streams) ---> Syslog (TCP+SSL) ---> Splunk